Poll: Favorite Rupin nicknames? Vote Now!

 Those bad examples were pretty exaggerated, but you get the point.
 For more good examples, look at character names from the actual Hunger Games.
 For more bad examples, go on the FF.net front page for any popular series and skim the summaries for horrendous OC names!
 I’m sorry if I was vague on this topic.
 I guess what I’m trying to say is, actually put a bit of thought into this.
 Shoot for that ring that just makes the name jump off the page, and roll off the tongue nicely.
 Just make a name that, even though it sounds a little weird, seems like it could be an actual name!
 It’s hard to describe, but there’s just this click.
-Like when you say “Saffron Le Bel!” in a dramatic French accent and you know that name was always meant to be.
 In addition, please make sure you give names to any parents/siblings/family/friends that are important to your character.
 You know how you get more attached to your pokemon when you nickname them?
 Yeah.
 It’s the same concept.

 2. Don’t Base them off a Hunger Games Character